vickywane/auth0-actions/README.md

 The Actions playground on the next page provides a code editor for you to write the JavaScript function executed when this action is triggered.

 From the Actions playground, you can test and debug your Action before clicking the Deploy button to deploy it into your flow.
 You can also use the Version History to view all deployed versions of an Action.

-Action Environment Variables
+## Action Environment Variables

-Sensitive credentials used with an Action are stored as a secret and the values are accessed by the keys within the event parameter.
-Even though your Action code might be available to you only, we recommend that you store all sensitive credentials as secrets.
+Sensitive credentials used with an Action are stored as secrets and the values are accessed using the keys field within the event parameter.
+Even though your Action code might be available to you only, it is recommended that you store all sensitive credentials as [secrets](https://auth0.com/docs/actions/write-your-first-action#add-a-secret).

+**Note:** Please go through the [Where Can I Find My API Key and SMTP Credentials?](https://help.mailgun.com/hc/en-us/articles/203380100-Where-Can-I-Find-My-API-Key-and-SMTP-Credentials-) question within the Mailgun Help Centre to know where to retrieve your Mailgun SMTP credentials.

 To add the three SMTP credentials that will be used by the nodemailer node package to send email alerts, click the lock icon within the code editor’s sidebar.